erikpaasonen/msm/TROUBLESHOOTING.md

 ## World not loading (new random world generated)

 MSM stores worlds in `worldstorage/` and creates symlinks on start.
+This architecture is required for [RAM disk support](README.markdown#ram-disk-support)—see [IMPORTING.md](IMPORTING.md#how-msm-handles-worlds) for details.

 ### Checklist